MaddyRizvi/Decision-Tree-Classification_social_ads/README.md

 # Decision Tree Classification on Social Network Ads Dataset

 This project demonstrates how to apply the **Decision Tree Classification** algorithm on the Social Network Ads dataset using Python and scikit-learn.
-It includes data preprocessing, model training, prediction, evaluation, and visualization of decision boundaries for both training and test sets.
+It includes data preprocessing, model training, prediction, evaluation, and visualization of decision boundaries for both training and test sets. **This project can be easily adapted to work with other datasets** containing different or additional independent variables.

 ## 📁 Dataset